Stvff/MIV/docs/plugins.md

 string cleanup(Pre_Rendering_Info *pre_info)
 ```
 The `string`, `Plugin_Registration_Entry`, `Pre_Rendering_Info` and `Rendering_Info` types are defined in [plugins/MIV.h](../plugins/MIV.h).
-See [plugins/ppm.c](../plugins/pnm.c) for a comprehensive example on how to use them.
+See [plugins/ppm.c](../plugins/pnm.c) for a comprehensive example on how they are used in a plugin.

 This API is expected to change to allow for more advanced features.
 Also it's not done yet.
 It will soon have a versioning system to allow MIV to detect out-of-date plugins.